Strange Loop 2015 Call for Presentations

 - Reduced cost (50% off) on workshops

 - Up to 4 nights of hotel

-- US airfare or a $500 travel stipend for international speakers
+- Covered airfare for US or Canada or a $500 travel stipend for international speakers

 This CFP covers two types of talks: